git-disl/STDLens/README.md

 This repository contains the source code for the following paper:
 * Ka-Ho Chow, Ling Liu, Wenqi Wei, Fatih Ilhan, and Yanzhao Wu, "STDLens: Model Hijacking-resilient Federated Learning for Object Detection," IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), Vancouver, Canada, Jun.
 18-22, 2023.

+## Installation and Dependencies
+The source code will be released soon.